 - Still often need to tow a car for sightseeing and errands

 - Gas can be expensive with an average of 6 to 10 mpg

 - Difficult and/or expensive to store because of size

 - The large windshield area can make it difficult to heat up or cool down

 Class B (Camper Vans)

-Sometimes referred to as a camper van, Class B motorhomes are a smaller, more affordable option than both Class A and C motorhomes.
-Resembling a large van, camper vans are best for those traveling with small families, and those who don’t plan to be on the road full-time.
-These usually range from 16 to 22 feet in length and $60,000 to $130,000 in price.
+Often referred to as a camper van, Class B motorhomes are a smaller, more affordable option than both Class A and C motorhomes.
+Resembling a large van, camper vans are ideal for those traveling with small families, and those who don’t plan to be on the road full-time.
+Class B motorhomes are well-equipped camping machines and often have small kitchens, creatively configured sleeping spaces, and can fit in just about any parking lot.
+These usually range from 17 to 19 feet in length and $60,000 to $140,000 in price.